Doddi-Sreenija-Reddy/BreakoutAI/README.md

 - **Real-time Processing Progress**: Monitor the status of your data processing in real time.
 - **Data Preview**: Review data before starting the analysis to ensure accuracy.

----

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to reach out if you have any questions or need further assistance.
-Happy analyzing! 🚀